 - Driving distance: 919 miles (1479 km)

-From Las Vegas the mighty 5 national parks road trip loop is slightly longer compared to if you begin the journey in Salt Lake City.
-On the other hand it’s often easier, especially for international visitors, to find flights to Las Vegas.
-Once again we recommend starting with the longer drive which in this scenario is from Las Vegas to Arches National Park.
+From Las Vegas, the loop is slightly longer compared to if you begin the journey in Salt Lake City.
+On the other hand, it’s often easier, especially for international visitors, to find flights to Las Vegas.

 - Route: Vegas – Arches – Canyonlands – Capitol Reef – Bryce – Zion – Vegas

 1. Salt Lake City – Get the mighty 5 road trip started